Libr-AI/fairlib/docs/hyperparameter_tuning.md

     </p>

     - `by_class`: It is clear that setting `by_class=True` can improve trade-offs.
-    - `INLP_discriminator_reweighting`: consistent with our discussion, `INLP_discriminator_reweighting` is essential for the `by_class` setting, which leads to a better results.
+    - `INLP_discriminator_reweighting`: consistent with our discussion, `INLP_discriminator_reweighting` is essential for the `by_class` setting, which leads to better results.
 But for the overall setting (`by_class=False`), `INLP_discriminator_reweighting` dose not lead to significant differences as the the protected label is balanced at the overall level in Moji dataset.
     - `INLP_min_acc`: By setting `INLP_min_acc=0.5`, we can solve the problem caused by imbalanced training to a certain extent.
 As shown in the right figure, the gap between different colors are reduced, implying that balanced training will not be necessary for by_class given a proper `INLP_min_acc`.

 ## FairBatch